In this article I'm going to present the solution I used to implement sequential numbering of documents in a highly distributed environment.

 GenSeqNo = Cstr( nextNum )

-.
-On each form you want to implement numbering for:
+2. In your db, on each form you want to implement numbering for:

 - use the script library you just created in Form's Globals > Options (Use "library_name")